quicwg/base-drafts/draft-ietf-quic-transport.md

 signals that indicate a smaller limit might exist.

-Clients MUST ensure that the first packet in a connection, and any retransmissions of those octets, has a QUIC packet size of least 1232 octets for an IPv6 packet and 1252 octets for an IPv4 packet.
-In the absence of extensions to the IP header, padding to exactly these values will result in an IP packet that is 1280 octets.
+Clients MUST ensure that the first packet in a connection, and any retransmissions of those octets, has a QUIC packet size of least 1200 octets.

-The initial client packet SHOULD be padded to exactly these values unless the client has a reasonable assurance that the PMTU is larger.
+The initial client packet SHOULD be padded to exactly 1200 octets unless the client has a reasonable assurance that the PMTU is larger.
 Sending a packet of this size ensures that the network path supports an MTU of this size and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address.

-Servers MUST ignore an initial plaintext packet from a client if its total size is less than 1232 octets for IPv6 or 1252 octets for IPv4.
+Servers MUST ignore an initial plaintext packet from a client if its total size is less than 1200 octets.

 If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below 1280 octets, it MUST immediately cease sending